 - Date meter read was taken

 Don’t know what your Meter Point Reference Number is?
-Use our handy MPRN guide to find out.
+Use our MPRN guide to find out.

 Daligas tariffs and prices

-Keeping things simple, Daligas only offers two gas tariffs - one tariff for business customers and one tariff for domestic customers.
+Keeping things simple, Daligas only offered three gas tariffs — two tariffs for business customers and one tariff for domestic customers.

-The gas tariff currently available for domestic customers (Jan.2020) is the One Standard Excel 20 tariff.
-This is a variable tariff, meaning the unit rate and standing charge can fluctuate in line with the wholesale price of gas.
-As a variable tariff, it has no exit fees and no end date so you can stay on the tariff for as long as you like, but also leave whenever you wish.
+The last gas tariff available (May 2021) for domestic customers was the One Standard Easy 21.
+This was a variable tariff, meaning the unit rate and standing charge can fluctuate in line with the wholesale price of gas.
+It had no exit fees and no end date so you could stay on the tariff for as long as you like, but also leave anytime.

-Unlike most energy providers, Daligas has a universal unit rate and standing charge, meaning no matter what region you reside in, your unit rate and standing charge will be the same.
-This makes getting a quote from Daligas really easy.
+Unlike most energy providers, Daligas had a universal unit rate and standing charge, meaning no matter what region you reside in, your unit rate and standing charge stayed the same.
+This made getting a quote from Daligas really easy.

 Budget Billing Plan

-Daligas has introduced a new billing system called the Budget Billing Plan (BBP).
-Under this system, the provider will calculate your individual annual gas cost based on either your usage last year or the size of your property.
-This estimated figure is what the supplier will base your bills and monthly direct debit on.
+Daligas introduced a billing system called the Budget Billing Plan (BBP).
+Under this system, the provider calculated your individual annual gas cost based on either your usage last year or the size of your property.
+This estimated figure is what the supplier based your bills and monthly direct debit on.

-However, at least once a year you will also receive an accurate bill from the provider based on your meter readings.
+At least once a year you will also received an accurate bill from the provider based on your meter readings.
 This is known as a settlement bill.
-If you have used more energy than predicted, the settlement bill will state how much money you owe Daligas.
-If you have used less than predicted, it will show how much Daligas owes you and the provider will transfer the amount into your account.
+If you had used more energy than predicted, the settlement bill stated how much money you owe Daligas.
+If you had used less than predicted, it showed how much Daligas owed you and the provider transferred the amount into your account.

-Bills are automatically received by email, but you can request paper bills to be posted to your address for no extra charge.
+Bills were automatically received by email, but you could request paper bills to be posted to your address for no extra charge.

-As Daligas does not have an online account system, all account activity and queries need to be handled by the customer service team.
-There are a number of ways to contact Daligas, including by phone, email or even social media.
-First things first, you can ring the Daligas customer helpline on following Daligas contact number: 0800 111 4568.
-The line operates Monday to Friday from 9am to 5pm.
+As Daligas did not have an online account system, all account activity and queries needed to be handled by the customer service team.
+There were a number of ways to contact Daligas, including by phone, email or even social media.
+You could ring the Daligas customer helpline on the following Daligas contact number: 0800 111 4568.
+The line operated Monday to Friday from 9am to 5pm.

-Alternatively, you can send an email to email@example.com or post a letter to its office in London.
+Alternatively, you could send an email to email@example.com or post a letter to its office in London.
 The Daligas address is listed below.

 152-154 Coles Green Road

-Daligas also has a live chat and an online contact form option on its website.
-The live chat lets you speak with a customer service agent in real time inside the supplier’s operating hours of 9am to 5pm Monday to Friday.
+Daligas also had a live chat and an online contact form option on its website.
+The live chat let you speak with a customer service agent in real-time inside the supplier’s operating hours of 9am to 5pm Monday to Friday.

 Emergency contact If you smell gas in your property you need to ring the National Gas Emergency Helpline on 0800 111 999.

-If you ever need to place an official complaint with Daligas, you can do so via phone, email or post.
+If you ever needed to place an official complaint with Daligas, you could do so via phone, email or post.